thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 That said, `psyanim2` can always be extended with full-featured `heirarchical FSMs` or `behavior trees` (or a hybrid of the two) at a later time should the need arise.

 ---

-One big advantage of a state machine is that it can be easily visualized and reasoned about using simple boxes and arrows.

 When designing a state machine for any purpose, I always start with a pencil and a piece of paper, sketching out the `states` represented by `boxes` and `allowed transitions` represented by `arrows`.